 Abuja Travel Guide

-Divided into four districts, with designated business and residential sectors, the city has leafy, wide roads, high office towers and large apartment blocks, and is infinitely less congested and polluted than Lagos, the former capital.
-Much of the city is still being built and its population is small, making it a rather characterless place that lacks the colour and bustle of other Nigerian cities.
-However, it must be noted that for tourists not used to travelling on the African continent, Abuja makes for a far more gentle introduction to a holiday than in Nigeria than Lagos does.
+Founded in the late 1970s, Abuja, the relatively new capital of Nigeria, is situated in the heart of the country in an area called the Federal Capital Territory - a location chosen for its neutrality in a country rife with ethnic and religious division.
+Divided into four districts, with designated business and residential sectors, the city has leafy, wide roads, high office towers, and large apartment blocks.
+It is infinitely less congested and polluted than Lagos, the former capital.
+Much of the city is still under construction and its population remains small, thus it lacks the colour and bustle of other Nigerian cities.
+However, it must be noted that for tourists not used to travelling on the African continent, Abuja makes for a far gentler introduction to a Nigerian holiday than Lagos does.

-The dominant feature on the landscape is Aso Rock, an ancient 400-metre high outcrop on the city's outskirts caused by water erosion, and which looms behind the attractive Government buildings.
-There is, however, little else on offer in the way of tourist attractions in Abuja, apart from nearby Zuma Rock, the National Mosque, the National Church, Parade Square and the Wuse Market.
+Aso Rock is the landscape's dominant feature; an ancient 400-metre high outcrop on the city's outskirts, which looms behind the attractive government buildings.
+Although there is little else on offer in the way of tourist attractions in Abuja, visitors can explore the nearby Zuma Rock, the National Mosque, the National Church, Parade Square and the Wuse Market.

 Become our Abuja Travel Expert

 We are looking for contributors for our Abuja travel guide.
 If you are a local, a regular traveller to Abuja or a travel professional with time to contribute and answer occasional forum questions, please contact us.